Kubin2001/OpenGlFrameWork/README.md

 - Texture nullability check when rendering
 - Experimental agressive rendering about 3 times faster for render copy
 - Camera focus function

+1.03
+- New font loading option allowing to load any ttf into png and json